podcasts

 I may feel more connected to the podcast because I’m also a journalist and feel it depicted the story more honestly without trying to be sensational.
 I was really surprised at the end of the docuseries when statistics about the number of large cats that exist in the United States appeared.
 That information almost seemed to come out of nowhere.
 In my opinion (and apparently Carole Baskin’s), Netflix chose to focus more on the crazy antics of the characters rather than the opportunity to educate the public about the importance of preventing the breeding and selling of large cats.

-You may also like How I Started a Podcast
+You may also like Living in a College Town

 If you want to check out the podcast, it’s available on all podcast platforms.
 Wondery has released bonus episodes that feature uncut interviews Robert Moor conducted, but after listening to two of them, I don’t feel like they add anything to the story.
 There are awkward pauses all throughout and it becomes clear why things are edited the way they are in the final product.
 Texas Monthly also produced a great piece on the story.